Extending and improving conical bicombings: Introduction

-A key component in the proof of Theorem \ref{thm:consi} is a sequence \((s^{(n)})_{n\geq 1}\) of bicombings satisfying a discrete consistency condition.
-Having the sequence \((s^{(n)})_{n\geq 1}\) at hand, the map \(s\) is obtained via a straightforward ultrafilter argument.
-We construct the sequence \((s^{(n)})_{n\geq 1}\) by means of a fixed point argument on the moduli space \(\CBI(X)\) of all conical bicombings on \(X\).
+It seems likely that the bicombing \(\gamma\) of Theorem \ref{thm:consi} is in fact convex.
+However, we do not know how to prove this.
+A key component in the proof of Theorem \ref{thm:consi} is a sequence \((\gamma^{(n)})\) of bicombings satisfying a discrete consistency condition.
+Having \((\gamma^{(n)})\) at hand, \(\gamma\) is obtained via a straightforward ultrafilter argument.
+We construct \((\gamma^{(n)})\) by means of a fixed point argument on the moduli space \(\CBI(X)\) of all conical bicombings on \(X\).
 The moduli space \(\CBI(X)\) is introduced and discussed in detail in Section \ref{sec:FIXED}.
-We hope that the introduction of \(\CBI(X)\) may prove useful for further study of metric spaces with a conical bicombing or, equivalently, a contracting barycenter map.
+We hope that \(\CBI(X)\) may prove useful for further study of metric spaces with a conical bicombing.